 There are innovative alternatives and strategies that governments can consider to make the private rental market more affordable and stable for tenants.
-AHURI research has outlined the critical need for supply side initiatives to enable private sector affordable housing growth.
-This includes subsidised rental schemes such as the National Rental Affordability Scheme (NRAS) A subsidised affordable rental scheme, combined with planning mechanisms to deliver land for affordable housing and measures to build the capacity of the community housing sector, could deliver a significant supply of dwellings to add social and affordable options.
+The Australian Housing and Urban Research Institute (AHURI) has outlined the critical need for supply side initiatives to enable private sector affordable housing growth.
+This includes subsidised rental schemes such as the National Rental Affordability Scheme (NRAS).
+A subsidised affordable rental scheme, combined with planning mechanisms to deliver land for affordable housing and measures to build the capacity of the community housing sector, could deliver a significant supply of dwellings to add social and affordable options.

-Given the surplus demand for social housing, weaving benefits into the private rental market (and those sections that benefit from government concessions) may go some way towards reducing the need low-income households have for government-provided housing (either through public, community or SOMIH housing).
+Given the surplus demand for social housing, weaving benefits into the private rental market (and those sections that benefit from government concessions) may go some way towards reducing the need low-income households have for government-provided housing (either through public, community or State Owned and Managed Indigenous Housing (SOMIH).